jwlodek/py_cui/README.md

 # py_cui

-### What is py_cui?

 `py_cui` is a python library meant to simplify writing command line user interfaces in python.
 It relies on the `curses` module, which is traditionally a unix-specific python module, however, you may use the [windows-curses](https://github.com/zephyrproject-rtos/windows-curses) module to run `py_cui` on windows.

-The main advantage `py_cui` has over traditional command line user interfaces is that it relies on widgets and a grid layout manager like most traditional Graphical User Interfaces.
+The main advantage `py_cui` has over typical text-based user interface builders is that it relies on widgets and a grid layout manager like most traditional graphical user interfaces.
 You may define a grid size, and then drop predefined widgets onto it into specific grid locations.
 Widgets can also be stretched accross multiple grid rows and columns.
 If you've ever made a Tkinter GUI, you will feel right at home.

 If you would like to contribute, feel free to make an issue or pull request after reading through the `CONTRIBUTING.md` file.

-### Installation
+## Installation

 You may install `py_cui` via pip (use `pip3` if python 2 and 3 are installed side by side)
 ```